D4wnstar/aetherwisp/Material physics/Solid state/Bloch's theorem.md

 $$U(\mathbf{r})=\sum_{\mathbf{K}}U_{\mathbf{K}}e^{i\mathbf{K}\cdot \mathbf{r}}\tag{5}$$
 where summation occurs over all reciprocal lattice vectors.
 Both of these are [[Fourier series]] of components $c_{\mathbf{q}}$ and $U_{\mathbf{K}}$.
 The $U_{\mathbf{K}}$ coefficients are given by
 $$U_{\mathbf{K}}=\frac{1}{v}\int _\text{cell}U(\mathbf{r})e^{-i\mathbf{K}\cdot \mathbf{r}}d\mathbf{r}$$
 where $v=V/N$ is the volume of the primitive cell in real space.
-A [[potential]] is only defined up to a constant and we are free to choose this constant as we wish.
+A [[Potential]] is only defined up to a constant and we are free to choose this constant as we wish.
 We shall select it such that the spatial average $U_{0}$ of the potential over a primitive cell vanishes:
 $$U_{0}=\frac{1}{v}\int _\text{cell}U(\mathbf{r})d\mathbf{r}=0$$
 Since $U(\mathbf{r})$ is real, the coefficients must satisfy $U_{-\mathbf{K}}=U_{\mathbf{K}}^{*}$ where $^{*}$ is the [[complex conjugate]].
 If the crystal also has inversion symmetry[^1], that is, it is invariant under [[Parity|parity]] $\mathbf{r}\to-\mathbf{r}$, then the coefficients must also be real: $U_{-\mathbf{K}}=U_{\mathbf{K}}$.